niko-h/wurzelstrang/INSTALL.md

 * [php-curl](http://www.php.net/manual/en/book.curl.php)
 * HTTPS/SSL

-    Wurzelstrang CMS is preconfigured to be used via HTTPS.
+    Wurzelstrang CMS is meant to be used via HTTPS.
 Please consider it if you haven't already, since otherwise your sites security comes close to none.
 You dont need to buy a certificate and it is easy to create your own.
 But if you fear no evil, just dont forget to configure and you are free to go.
 Who am I to tell you not to cross that invisible bridge over the river full of crocodiles.
     Sincerely, your instructions manual

 ## Installation

 * [Download or clone the latest release](https://github.com/niko-h/wurzelstrang)
-* Go to the Wurzelstrang-directory and upload erverything.
+* Go to the Wurzelstrang-directory on your server and upload erverything.
-* (Optional) In the shell, type `sudo chown -R www-data:www-data db` so the database-file can be written.
+* (Only in case of errors!)
+In the shell, type `sudo chown -R www-data:www-data db` so the database-file can be written.
-* (Optional) Also type `sudo chown -R www-data:www-data uploads` for the uploads-directory.
+* (Only in case of errors!)
+Also type `sudo chown -R www-data:www-data uploads` for the uploads-directory.
-* Now edit `config.php`.
+* Now edit `config-example.php` and change it to `config.php`.
 Open it in a plain text editor (not MS Word), read its comments for help and edit accordingly.
 * Open install.php in your Browser.
 * Fill in the form.
 You can edit all these informations anytime later if you want.
 Again, it is important for you to enter a valid Persona-account and since it wont be checked at that time, make sure you have no typo.
 * Continue and voila: Your Wurzelstrang should be set up with some Dummy-Content.
-* If something went wrong and you cant go to install.php again, go to the directory/db/ and delete the content.db file.
+* (Only in case of errors!)
+If something went wrong and you cant go to install.php again, go to the directory /db/ and delete the content.db file.
 Then you should be able to go to install.php again.
 * Now if that went well, you can (and maybe should) delete install.php